 - Preheat oven to 350 degrees F. Arrange zucchini halves on 2 rimmed baking sheets lined with parchment paper.

-- Bake for 15 minutes.
-Then broil on High for 4 – 5 minutes or until cheese turns crispy and golden.
+- Bake for 15 minutes, then broil on High for 4 – 5 minutes or until cheese is crispy and golden.
 Serve warm or cold.

 Original recipe from Nutrition Ella